What does a Office Assistant do?

 Responsibilities:

-- Handle incoming and outgoing correspondence.
+- Handle incoming and outgoing correspondence, including emails, letters, and packages

-- Organize and maintain files and records.
+- Maintain and update office files and records

 Qualifications

-- Previous experience as an Office Assistant or in a similar role.
+- Previous experience as an Office Assistant or in a similar role

-- Proficiency in Microsoft Office Suite (Word, Excel, PowerPoint, Outlook).
+- Proficiency in Microsoft Office Suite (Word, Excel, PowerPoint, Outlook)

-- Excellent communication and interpersonal skills.
+- Excellent communication and interpersonal skills

 Is becoming a Office Assistant a good career path?